 It is extremely important to choose a lawyer who understands the rules and regulations related to Social Security benefits, regardless of whether you are applying for SSD benefits or Supplemental Security Income.
 One of the most common mistakes in applying for Social Security is failing to obtain the necessary medical documentation of the disability and failing to show how it affects the ability to work.
 We know how to work with doctors and specialists to build a strong case for your benefits.

 Don’t Get Tangled Up In Red Tape ― Contact Us Today

-At Wood, Carlton & Hudson, P.C., we have helped thousands of disabled people get the benefits they deserve and need.
-From initial filing to the appeal of a denied claim, our attorneys offer sound guidance, experienced representation and compassionate support.
+At Wood and Carlton, P.C., we have helped thousands of disabled people get the benefits they deserve and need.
+From initial filing, to the appeal of a denied claim, our attorneys and staff offer sound guidance, experienced representation and compassionate support.

 Your initial consultation will be FREE, and we charge no upfront legal costs or fees.
 You are not required to pay unless we obtain the benefits you seek.
 Call us at 662-841-2003 or toll free at 662-643-4341 to get the help you need.
 You can even email us if that is easier for you.
 With offices in Corinth, Pontotoc and Tupelo, we help disabled workers throughout northern Mississippi and western Tennessee.